 Do people even have recipe boxes anymore?
 I don’t have one, but I guess you could say I use my whole blog as one giant recipe box.
-Speaking of which, I’m excited to let you know that there’s a new option on the blog that allows you to save your favorite recipes in your very own recipe box right here on tvfgi.
-Just click on the ‘Save to your recipe box’ option right above the print button within the recipe.
-This works for current recipes and I’m busy updating older recipes to work with the system, too.
+Speaking of which, did you know there’s an option on the blog that allows you to save your favorite recipes in your very own recipe box right here on tvfgi?
+Just click on the ‘Save recipe’ option in the recipe card below.

 I hardly know where to start talking about this dish, everything about it is so special, but I guess the obvious place to start is with the spices, both in the chicken itself and in the cabbage, since that’s what drew me to it in the first place.
 Scandinavian cooking makes use of spices masterfully, and in combinations that you probably aren’t used to, but please don’t let them scare you away, the flavors blend beautifully.

 chicken spices (these are ground from whole, you can use a spice/coffee grinder, or a mortar and pestle)

 - ground allspice